linnarsson-lab/shoji/README.md

+> [!IMPORTANT]
-    💡 Nobody is actively developing or supporting Shoji.
+> Nobody is actively developing or supporting Shoji.
 It was created for internal use in the Linnarsson Lab at Karolinska Institutet, Sweden.
 It is provided here as-is for your enjoyment.

 # Shoji